 Hop on hop off sightseeing tourist bus stop

-Nearest stop for Fira Montjuïc is "Plaça d’Espanya" with the Barcelona City Tour "hop on hop off" sightseeing bus
+Nearest stop for Fira Montjuïc is "Plaça España" with the "hop on hop off" sightseeing bus

 Plaça Espanya / Paral·lel: 37, D20